 - A stiff forefoot plate – usually made from carbon fibre

-A rocker sole can be found on athletic shoes like the Hoka range, with some having more rocker, and others less.
+First let me talk you through the rocker sole.
+These curved or scooped soles can be found on many athletic shoes.
+The brand Hoka One One have really brought rocker soles back into style however all major athletic footwear brands have a rocker soled shoe in their range now.
+In saying that, some have more rocker, and others less.
 Getting one of these shoes fitted nicely and on your foot will immediately reduce the work your big toe is doing.
 Happy days.

 A stiff forefoot plate will also prevent the 1st MTPJ from moving up and down as much.
-These are built into certain athletic shoes like some of the Nike range (the recent Nike Alphafly used by Eliud Kipchoge to break the 2 hour marathon barrier has 3 carbon fibre plates) and a few others.
+These are built into certain athletic shoes like some of the Nike range.
+The Nike Alphafly is a special shoe used by Eliud Kipchoge to break the 2 hour marathon barrier that has 3 carbon fibre plates.

 Strapping for big toe pain

-Sports tape or rigid strapping tape can be a lifesaver for those with big toe pain.
+Sports tape or rigid strapping tape can be a lifesaving treatment option for those with big toe pain.
 You can use the tape to limit movement in any direction to settle a painful 1st MTPJ.
+Taping a sprained toe with a large range of motion will give you immediate relief.
 The simplest application is to apply some tape above and below the joint as anchors.
 Next, join the two anchors to each other with some more tape moving the toe in the direction of the tape being applied.
+With this technique we are replicating the connective tissue that would usually stabilise the big toe joint on the inside.

 As you can see above, the first step of strapping the big toe is to apply anchor pieces of tape just above and below the 1st MTPJ margin.
 The second step is to start at the distal anchor (the one on the toe) and then stick the tape down along the toe until you reach the proximal anchor (the one on the foot).
-When you do this you need to gently move the toe towards the direction the tape is being applied.
+This step is important.
+You must gently move the toe towards the direction that you’re applying your tape.
 For example, for the top piece of tape, bend the toe up slightly.
 For the bottom piece of tape, bend it down a little.
-Repeat this with 3 – 4 pieces of tape until the joint is covered completely.
+You’ll need to repeat this with 3 – 4 pieces of tape until the joint is covered completely.

 Applying strapping tape to the big toe joint like this will immediately limit the amount of work done by the toe, and your pain will decrease.